How to Use AIMS

-This page will help you learn about common activities in the Alcohol Industry Management System (AIMS), answer common questions and connect you with AIMS experts.
+Learn about how to do common tasks in the Alcohol Industry Management System (AIMS), get answers to common questions, and connect with our AIMS experts.

 Getting Started in AIMS